KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_003_MinimalGltfFile.md

 A [`mesh`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-mesh) represents an actual geometric object that appears in the scene.
 The mesh itself usually does not have any properties, but only contains an array of [`mesh.primitive`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-mesh.primitive) objects, which serve as building blocks for larger models.
 Each mesh primitive contains a description of the geometry data that the mesh consists of.

 The example consists of a single mesh, which has the ID `"mesh0"`, and has a single `mesh.primitive` object.
 The mesh primitive has an array of `attributes`.
 These are the attributes of the vertices of the mesh geometry, and in this case, this is only the `POSITION` attribute, describing the positions of the vertices.
-The mesh primitive describes an *indexed* geometry, which is indicated by the reference to the `indices`.
+The mesh primitive describes an *indexed* geometry, which is indicated by the `indices` property.
 By default, it is assumed to describe a set of triangles, so that three consecutive indices are the indices of the vertices of one triangle.

 The actual geometry data of the mesh primitive is given by the `attributes` and the `indices`.
 These both refer to `accessor` objects, which will be explained below.